 - Are you currently under the influence of any substance?

 - Are there any mental health conditions that you have?

 - Have you attempted to stop using drugs in the past?

 - Do you have support at home?

-For the detox process to be effective, you need to answer the questions honestly and to the best of your knowledge.
+For the detox to be effective, you need to answer the questions honestly and to the best of your knowledge.
 By not doing this, you are only hurting your chances of getting sober.
 The answers will decide your level of care and be the guide toward success.

-Unfortunately, our minds tend to acclimate to drug use quickly, but adjusting back to where you were before drug use takes much longer.
-When the substances your body becomes dependent on for normalcy disappear, the brain and body will return to a regular level of functioning.
+Unfortunately, our minds tend to acclimate to drug use quickly, but adjusting to where you were before drug use takes much longer.
+When the substances your body becomes dependent on for normalcy disappear, the brain and body will return to a normal level of functioning.
 When this process takes place, withdrawal symptoms can develop and be extremely uncomfortable in the case of opiate withdrawal.

 Opiate withdrawal, which is commonly linked with symptoms of the flu, can be severe.
-While it is rarer, opiate withdrawal can be deadly, but it is more likely to lead to relapse than death.
+While it is rare, opiate withdrawal can be deadly, but it is more likely to lead to relapse than death.